-Owner such a sum as together with the sums previously paid will amount to the total sum payable by way of hire hereunder together with all sums, if any, payable by him to the Owners under the provisions of this Agreement and in addition a sum of Rs...... together with any sums chargeable, payable, due, collected or recovered as and for Sale Tax under the Provisions of the Sales Tax Law in respect of the transaction of Hire-Purchase Agreement entered into herein (the liability for which always rest and remain on the Hirer whether the same be demanded or collected before or after the Hirer exercises his option to purchase the Vehicle).
+Owner such a sum as together with the sums previously paid will amount to the total sum payable by way of hire hereunder together with all sums, if any, payable by him to the Owners under the provisions of this Agreement and in addition a sum of Rs....... together with any sums chargeable, payable, due, collected or recovered as and for Sale Tax under the Provisions of the Sales Tax Law in respect of the transaction of Hire-Purchase Agreement entered into herein (the liability for which always rest and remain on the Hirer whether the same be demanded or collected before or after the Hirer exercises his option to purchase the Vehicle).

-23. If the Hirer fails to observe and perform the conditions and stipulations herein contained and fails to exercise the option of purchasing the Vehicle in accordance with the termination of the hiring, the Hirer shall pay the Owners a sum of Rs..... every month until the Vehicle is handed over to the Owners by the Hirer.

-24. Until the Vehicle shall have become the property of the Hirer under the provisions of this Agreement it shall remain the absolute property of the Owner and the Hirer shall have no right or interest in the same other than Hire under this Agreement.

-25. The agreement is personal to the Hirer and the rights of the Hirer shall not be assignable or chargeable by him.

-26. It is expressly agreed that any Motor Dealer or anybody else by or through whom this transaction may have been introduced, negotiated or conducted is not an authorised Agent of the Owner and the owner has no liability for any representation or statements not made directly by the Owner to the Hirer.

-27. Any letter, notice or other communication despatched to the Hirer or the Guarantor, whether through Post or Telegraph Office or through Owners representative at the address last notified to the Owners by the Hirer or the Guarantor shall be deemed to have been delivered or served on them respectively although returned with the remarks 'refused', 'whereabouts not known' or words to that effect, or for any other reason whatsoever.

-28. The Owners agree to permit the Hirer to have the registration of the Vehicle, in his own name, for the purpose of conforming with the provisions of Motor Vehicle Acts (Act IV of 1939)8 and the Rules framed thereunder, provided that the Hirer shall transfer the registration in the name of the Owner whenever required to do so by them especially when the Hirer commits a breach of any of the conditions of this Agreement stated supra, and the Owners are obliged to take possession of the Vehicle.
+- 23. If the Hirer fails to observe and perform the conditions and stipulations herein contained and fails to exercise the option of purchasing the Vehicle in accordance with the termination of the hiring, the Hirer shall pay the Owners a sum of Rs...... every month until the Vehicle is handed over to the Owners by the Hirer. - 24.
+Until the Vehicle shall have become the property of the Hirer under the provisions of this Agreement it shall remain the absolute property of the Owner and the Hirer shall have no right or interest in the same other than Hire under this Agreement. - 25.
+The agreement is personal to the Hirer and the rights of the Hirer shall not be assignable or chargeable by him. - 26.
+It is expressly agreed that any Motor Dealer or anybody else by or through whom this transaction may have been introduced, negotiated or conducted is not an authorised Agent of the Owner and the owner has no liability for any representation or statements not made directly by the Owner to the Hirer. - 27.
+Any letter, notice or other communication despatched to the Hirer or the Guarantor, whether through Post or Telegraph Office or through Owners representative at the address last notified to the Owners by the Hirer or the Guarantor shall be deemed to have been delivered or served on them respectively although returned with the remarks 'refused', 'whereabouts not known' or words to that effect, or for any other reason whatsoever. - 28.
+The Owners agree to permit the Hirer to have the registration of the Vehicle, in his own name, for the purpose of conforming with the provisions of Motor Vehicle Acts (Act IV of 1939) and the Rules framed thereunder, provided that the Hirer shall transfer the registration in the name of the Owner whenever required to do so by them especially when the Hirer commits a breach of any of the conditions of this Agreement stated supra, and the Owners are obliged to take possession of the Vehicle. - 30.
+The Hirer and the Guarantor hereby admit that this Agreement has been fully explained to them and that they have fully understood the meaning of each and every CLAUSES, TERMS AND CONDITIONS and they have signed this Agreement, with full knowledge and understanding of the obligations herein willingly undertaken, agreed and accepted.

-29. This Agreement has been accepted and executed by the Owners at and it has been agreed between the parties here that all the CLAUSES, TERMS AND CONDITIONS of this Agreement shall be observed and performed at...... and the Hirer and the Guarantor specifically agree and undertake that they or their representatives and agents shall institute any arbitration or other legal proceedings in......
-Courts only which shall have the exclusive jurisdiction to try any arbitration or legal proceedings, or any suit, in respect of any matter, claim or dispute arising out of this Agreement and the Motor Vehicle hired out.

-30. The Hirer and the Guarantor hereby admit that this Agreement has been fully explained to them and that they have fully understood the meaning of each and every CLAUSES, TERMS AND CONDITIONS and they have signed this Agreement, with full knowledge and understanding of the obligations herein willingly undertaken, agreed and accepted.
 This Agreement contains the entire undertaking of respective PARTIES and there is no other understanding or representation, express or implied.
 It is further expressly agreed that no employee of the Owners is authorised to alter or modify this Agreement in any way.

-31. The Hirer further agrees with the Owner that in case of litigations all parties shall submit to the Jurisdiction of

-Courts in the City of.....
+31. The Hirer further agrees with the Owner that in case of litigations all parties shall submit to the Jurisc diction of Courts in the City of